Onga

 Possible Causes

-Worn pump lid O-ring, loose suction union, cracked suction pipe, low water level at skimmer
+Worn pump lid O-ring, loose suction union, cracked suction pipe, low water level at the skimmer

 How to Fix / Troubleshooting